sesleglinm98/Reinforcement-Learning/KillDragonProject/README.md

 **draw_board_class.py** <br />
 The graphical drawing of the project is performed using the python turtle module in the draw_board_class.py code.
 Coordinate and event information is passed to the board_class class from the rl_q_learning_scratch.py code.
 Drawings are constantly updated according to this information transmitted.

+**field_class.py** <br />
+In the field_class.py code, the states of the algorithm are calculated.
+According to these states, the q_table table of the reinforcement learning algorithm is created.
+In addition, rewards and penalties are calculated according to the actions taken.